Ircama/osm-carto-tutorials/pages/80_git-workflow.md

     git commit -a

 An editor will open, requesting to enter the commit message which will become public and is important for revisors, so please take care to add:
-- a summary of the commit in the first line (possibly less than 80 characters); avoid repeating already used wording; mention a previous issue when needed
+- a summary of the commit in the first line (be concise, e.g. less than 80 characters)
 - a blank line
-- a very detailed description in multiline format (e.g., "List of changes", followed by a bullet list)
+- a concise description in multiline format (e.g., "List of changes:", followed by a bullet list)

 Save the text and exit the editor.